 WHY I DO THIS: I enjoy being part of the process by which my clients are able to be restored to functioning in their families and in society.
 It is a tremendous opportunity to be in a position to assist people in realizing their potential at times when all hope seems lost.

-WORKING AT OVP/AHS: The environment at Appalachian Health Services is conducive to a client-centered approach.
+WORKING AT OVP/AHS: The environment at Southern WV Primary Care Specialists is conducive to a client-centered approach.
 I enjoy working for a company that is genuinely concerned with the overall wellbeing of our clients.

 OUTSIDE OF WORK: Most of my free time is devoted to spending time with my family, especially my three-year-old daughter.

 Addiction knows no boundaries.
 It can strike any family or community—any race, age, gender or social environment.
-Bradley Barnett, licensed substance abuse therapist with Appalachian Health Services, knows that all too well.
+Bradley Barnett, licensed substance abuse therapist with Southern WV Primary Care Specialists, knows that all too well.

 “Although I was an addict for over a decade, I didn’t realize what addiction was.
 I was quite familiar with the physical dependence aspect, but didn’t understand the mental and behavioral dysfunction associated with addiction,” Barnett said.
 “I thought addiction was for other people, not me.
 I came from a stable family.
 I lived in a nice house.
 I thought I was better than it.
 But that’s the thing about addiction, no matter where you come from or who you are: It keeps you from seeing the truth.
 Addiction does not discriminate.”